 'The trajectory of my practice is an exploration of the human interface between our built environment, history, technology, our own self-relevance, and how we navigate this relationship to construct our notions of order, in an infinite world of chaos.
-The mediums that I choose for this exploration are a synthesis of old and new forms of making.
-I make to transform the threshold where art becomes an artifact, back to art again.
 As an Indigenous Futurist, I believe that art can transcend representation and become something sacred that embodies life itself, through a multiplicity of being.
 My work directly engages the notions of a post-human world, but actualizes to activate the possibility of our own prosperity, by painting our self-constructed limitations and deconstructing them.'

 SANTIAGO X, M.Arch, MFA is an Indigenous futurist and interdisciplinary artist specializing in land, architectural, and new media installation.
 He is an enrolled citizen of the Coushatta Tribe of Louisiana (Koasati) and Indigenous Chamoru from the Island of Guam U.S.A (Hacha'Maori).
 Santiago x has exhibited and designed Internationally, including The World Expo in Shanghai, China, Venice Biennale in Venice, Italy and Ars Electronica in Linz, Austria.
 He is a 2019 3Arts Award Nominee, an invited contributor in the upcoming Chicago Architecture Biennial, and a 2020 American Arts Incubator Art and Technology Fellow.